snowdriftcoop/snowdrift/CONTRIBUTING.md

-    git config --global user.name "YOUR NAME GOES HERE" git config --global user.email "YOUR EMAIL GOES HERE" git config --global core.editor "nano"
+    git config --global user.name "YOUR NAME GOES HERE" git config --global user.email "YOUR EMAIL GOES HERE"

-(if you know you prefer a different text editor, use that in place of 'nano')
+Optional: specify a particular text editor for commit messages (replace `nano` with the command for whatever editor you prefer):

+    git config --global core.editor "nano"

 #### Updating your local code to snowdrift master